Small Business Administration Paycheck Protection Program

 What will this do for me?
 The Paycheck Protection Program is a loan designed to provide a direct incentive for small businesses to keep their workers on the payroll.
 SBA will forgive loans if all employees are kept on the payroll for eight weeks and the money is used for payroll, rent, mortgage interest, or utilities.

+Who can apply?
 This program is for any small business with less than 500 employees (including sole proprietorships, independent contractors and self-employed persons), private non-profit organization or 501(c)(19) veterans organizations affected by coronavirus/COVID-19.
 Businesses in certain industries may have more than 500 employees if they meet the SBA’s size standards for those industries.
 Small businesses in the hospitality and food industry with more than one location could also be eligible if their individual locations employ less than 500 workers.

 How do I apply?
 You can apply through any existing SBA 7(a) lender or through any federally insured depository institution, federally insured credit union, and Farm Credit System institution that is participating.
 Other regulated lenders will be available to make these loans once they are approved and enrolled in the program.
 You should consult with your local lender as to whether it is participating in the program.